cumaliaba/itucsdb1502/docs/developer/member2.rst

             teams.delete_team(_id)
         return json.dumps({'status':'OK', 'idlist':idlist})

-This function is deleting team.
+This function is deleting team function.
 It deletes team from teams table with their id value.
 It sends id value of the will deleting team to delete sql command and so that deserving team will deleted from teams table.

    .. code-block:: python

       def search_team(key):
     conn, cur = getDb()
     teams = team.Teams(conn, cur)
     coaches = coach.Coaches(conn, cur)